 When Apologizing Is a Good Idea

-If something you've done has caused pain for another person, it's a good idea to apologize, even if whatever you did was unintentional.
-This is because apologizing opens up the doors to communication, which allows you to reconnect with the person who was hurt.
+How do you know when to apologize?
+If something you've done has caused another person pain, it's a good idea to apologize, even if it was unintentional.
+Apologizing opens the doors to communication, allowing you to reconnect with the person who was hurt.

 Reasons you should consider apologizing include when: